msainsburydale/NeuralEstimators/README.md

 1. Install the `R` interface to `NeuralEstimators`.
  	- Install and load `devtools` in R and then run `devtools::install_github("msainsburydale/NeuralEstimators")`.

 Note that if you wish to simulate training data "on-the-fly" using `R` functions, you will also need to install the Julia package `RCall`.
-Note also that one may compile the vignette during installation (which takes roughly 5 minutes) by adding the argument `build_vignettes = TRUE` in the final command above.
+Note also that one may compile the vignettes during installation (which takes roughly 10 minutes) by adding the argument `build_vignettes = TRUE` in the final command above.

 ### Supporting and citing